aiidateam/aiida-core/docs/source/topics/plugins.rst

 .. code-block:: python

-   pytest_plugins = ['aiida.manage.tests.pytest_fixtures']
+   pytest_plugins = 'aiida.tools.pytest_fixtures

-Just by adding this line, the fixtures that are provided by the :mod:`~aiida.manage.tests.pytest_fixtures` module are automatically imported.
+Just by adding this line, the fixtures that are provided by the :mod:`~aiida.tools.pytest_fixtures` module are automatically imported.
 The module provides the following fixtures:

 * :ref:`aiida_manager <topics:plugins:testfixtures:aiida-manager>`: Return the global instance of the :class:`~aiida.manage.manager.Manager`